hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ### Assignment:

 * **Blog Post #6**.
 Reflect on the ways we can take advantage of the affordances of the non-linear nature of digital narrative in communicating information and new knowledge about the past.
 Historical events rarely unfold in the linear fashion we often present them in books.
 Can hypertext or interactivity help us more effectively communicate the past?
 Can new narratives be crafted that better explain contingency and complexity of the past?
 Due by **Saturday November 1 at midnight**.
-* Discussion questions posted to CourseWork by **Sunday November 2 at midnight**.
+* Discussion questions posted to the course website by **Sunday November 2 at midnight**.

 ### Recommended: